IBM/ibmi-oss-examples/odbc/odbc.md

 ### **Driver Manager**

 On Linux, we will be using unixODBC as our driver manager.
 Fortunately, unixODBC is automatically pulled in when you install the IBM i Access ODBC Driver for Linux, so there isn't any set up that you have to do for this stage.
+If you want to develop applications using ODBC packages like pyODBC for Python or odbc for Node.js, you will have to manually use yum to install `unixODBC-devel` as well.

 ### **Driver**

-To get both the driver manager and the driver that allows ODBC to talk to Db2 for i, you will have to install the IBM i Access ODBC Driver for Linux.
+To get both the unixODBC driver manager and the driver that allows ODBC to talk to Db2 for i, you will have to install the IBM i Access ODBC Driver for Linux.
 To get the driver, visit [the IBM i Access - Client Solutions page](https://www-01.ibm.com/support/docview.wss?uid=isg3T1026805) and select **Downloads for IBM i Access Client Solutions**.
 After logging in and redirected to the IBM I Access Client Solutions Download page, select the `Download using http` tab then scroll down and download the **ACS Linux App Pkg**.

 In this package, there is a README that will help explain how to install the driver with either with RPMs or DEBs, depending on your Linux distribution.
 Just know that when you install the driver, it should pull in all of the packages you need to create an ODBC connection to Db2 for i from your Linux system.